Mike111222/Hello-Microverse-Project/README.md

 📖 [Hello Microverse Project]
 Describe your project in 1 or 2 sentences.

-[Hello Microverse Project] is a basic project to make new micronauts familiarized with Git, GitHub and Linters.
+[Hello Microverse Project] is a...

 🛠 Built With
 Tech Stack
-#HTML and CSS
+Describe the tech stack and include only the relevant sections that apply to your project.

 🚀 Live Demo
-A link to my deployed project can be obtained by using Live Server on VS Code.
+Add a link to your deployed project.

 💻 Getting Started
-A new developer could make use of my project by simply following the instructions and getting it to meet the requirements.
+Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.

 Prerequisites
-In order to run this project you need: VS Code, Git and GitHub
+In order to run this project you need:

 Setup
-Clone this repository to your desired folder: And then change accordingly
+Clone this repository to your desired folder:

 👥 Authors
+Mention all of the collaborators of this project.

 👤 Author1

-#Muhammad Amran Khan
-GitHub: @Mike111222
+GitHub: @githubhandle
 Twitter: @twitterhandle
 LinkedIn: LinkedIn
 (back to top)

 🔭 Future Features
-These features I will add to the project.
+Describe 1 - 3 features you will add to the project.

- [css_styles]
+ [new_feature_1]
  [new_feature_2]
  [new_feature_3]
 (back to top)